Uses

 • I’ve replaced the Spotlight with Raycast.
 It’s much faster, has more features out of the box and it also has a number of extensions for even more capabilities.
 I do recommend you check it out.

-• For video editing I use mainly Premiere Pro, but I still have DaVinci Resolve.
+• For video editing I use DaVinci Resolve.

 • I also have Screenflow, which is a screen recording app that I got as a gift by egghead.
 It’s a pretty cool recording app.
 It lets you record multiple audio and video sources, like you microphones, computer audio, screens, and cameras, in separate tracks so you can have more freedom of creativity when editing your videos afterwards.

-• I use Rogue Amoeba Loopback to loop the music to my audio interface and headphones at the same time while streaming so I can also listen to some music, not just you folks.
+• I used to have music in my streams, so I used Rogue Amoeba Loopback to loop the music to my audio interface and headphones at the same time while streaming so I can also listen to some music, not just you folks.
+But I stopped playing music in my streams, so I don’t use it anymore.